rajaraodv/scalyr-postman/README.md

 <img src="images/get.png" />

 ## 🚀 Quick start
-1. Open Postman | Import | Import From Link and paste: `https://www.getpostman.com/collections/6b783fad35b61aaab4b4` and import
+1. Open `Postman | Import | Import From Link` and paste: `https://www.getpostman.com/collections/6b783fad35b61aaab4b4` and click `Import`
 <img src="images/import-link.png" />

 2. Start using it by changing the data as needed.

 ## Notes:
-- The collection itself is a port from [oas3.yaml](https://github.com/rajaraodv/scalyr-oas3/blob/master/oas3.yaml) from [Scalyr-oas3](project).
+- The Postman collection itself is a port from [rajaraodv/oas3.yaml](https://github.com/rajaraodv/scalyr-oas3/blob/master/oas3.yaml) from [Scalyr-oas3](project).
 - OAS3.0 was converted to Postman collection 2.0 by using [APIMatic](https://apimatic.io/transformer)
-- If you update oas3.0 spec on [scalyr-oas3](https://github.com/rajaraodv/scalyr-oas3), please regenerate the postman-collections2.0.json to keep everything upto date.
+- If you update oas3.0 spec on [rajaraodv/scalyr-oas3](https://github.com/rajaraodv/scalyr-oas3), please regenerate the `postman-collections2.0.json` using [APIMatic](https://apimatic.io/transformer) to keep everything upto date.